artistsandengineers/AE_HapTools/README.md

 #Building
 1. `git clone git@github.com:artistsandengineers/AE_HapTools.git`
-2. `cd vvvv-hap`
+2. `cd AE_HapTools`
 3. `git submodule update --init --recursive`
+4. `cd ext-libs/dx11-vvvv/FeralTic`
+5. `git pull origin master`
-4. For reasons unknown Nuget fails to restore the Snappy packages when AE_HapAVI is built via a VS project reference.
+6. For reasons unknown Nuget fails to restore the Snappy packages when AE_HapAVI is built via a VS project reference.
 Open AE_HapAVI/AE_HapAVI.sln and build it before attempting to build other things.
 You might need to `Install-Package Snappy.NET` in the Nuget Package Manager Console.

 #Limitations
 (all of which are resolvable)